-- 2.1.1 Ensure that new development takes place in accordance with accepted environmental, planning, resource management, and engineering practices. - 2.1.2 Identify growth areas and provide a development strategy to ensure that settlement needs of the population are met. - 2.1.3 Outline land use policies which ensure the maximum economic benefit and wise utilization of resources. - 2.1.4 Delineate the requisite transportation system and development policies affecting it. - 2.1.5 Outline significant natural features/areas and satisfy appropriate protection policies. - 2.1.6 Outline environmental protection areas and specify their relationship vis-à-vis settlement patterns and resource protection. - 2.1.7 Establish policies to allow for rehabilitation and ongoing community improvements where conditions warrant. - 2.1.8 Provide for appropriate buffering between incompatible land uses. - 2.1.9 Combine the above elements in a way which provides for a land use pattern which permits the evolution of land use change in an orderly and desirable manner consistent with community aspirations.
+- 2.1.1 Ensure that new development takes place in accordance with accepted environmental, planning, resource management, and engineering practices. - 2.1.2 Identify growth areas and provide a development strategy to ensure that settlement needs of the population are met. - 2.1.3 Outline land use policies which ensure the maximum economic benefit and wise utilization of resources. - 2.1.4 Delineate the requisite transportation system and development policies affecting it. - 2.1.5 Outline significant natural features/areas and satisfy appropriate protection policies. - 2.1.6 Outline environmental protection areas and specify their relationship vis-àvis settlement patterns and resource protection. - 2.1.7 Establish policies to allow for rehabilitation and ongoing community improvements where conditions warrant. - 2.1.8 Provide for appropriate buffering between incompatible land uses. - 2.1.9 Combine the above elements in a way which provides for a land use pattern which permits the evolution of land use change in an orderly and desirable manner consistent with community aspirations. - 2.1.10 Outline the servicing standards for sew age and water services for new development and for redevelopment.